richardatval/www.yesproject.org/what-you-can-do/explore-the-world-of-work.md

 #### Work tours

-A work tour will guide you through the various departments and job roles that are involved in running a company.Tours are available in various industries including shops, car dealerships, restaurants and hotels.
+A work tour will guide you through the various departments and job roles that are involved in running a company.
+Tours are available in various industries including shops, car dealerships, restaurants and hotels.
 You will also take part in activities to help you prepare for work.